Home /

 Why Professional Cleaning Pays Off

-If your DPF light comes on, don’t rush into a costly replacement.
-Book a professional clean first.
-In 90% of cases, the filter can be restored for a fraction of the cost (not an actual quote but a guide).
-Only if the filter is physically damaged should you consider replacement.
+Our recommendation If your DPF warning light comes on, book a professional clean first.
+In around 90% of cases, the filter can be restored for a fraction of the replacement cost.
+Only if the substrate is physically damaged or contaminated should you consider replacement.

 How do I know if my DPF needs cleaning or replacing?

-A diagnostic check will confirm if the filter is blocked with soot or damaged.
-If the core is intact, cleaning is possible and much cheaper (not an actual quote but a guide).
+A diagnostic check confirms whether the filter is blocked with soot or physically damaged.
+If the ceramic core is intact, cleaning is possible and significantly cheaper.
+We check this before recommending any course of action.

 Can a cleaned DPF last as long as a new one?

-Yes.
-If cleaned properly and the engine fault is repaired, a cleaned filter performs almost like new.
+Yes — if cleaned properly and the underlying engine fault is repaired, a cleaned filter performs almost identically to a new unit.
+The key is fixing the cause of the blockage at the same time.

 Is it worth fitting a cheap aftermarket DPF?